At Senszio, we have more than 3000 fabrics from which customers can choose for their bespoke suits. Here’s the stringent process we go through.

 We have a rigorous two-stage quality-control process.
 Every suit and shirt is checked meticulously by our team.
 Our founder then personally rechecks the suit for key measurements to very high tolerances.
 For example, a measurement that’s off by more than 1/4 of an inch will mean the suit or shirt being sent back for alteration.
 After six-eight weeks, we dispatch the suit.

 Care for your new bespoke suit by allowing it to breathe.
-Keep it out of a hanging bag and on a suit hanger, preferably cedar wood, and never wear it two days running.
+Keep it out of a non-breathable hanging bag and on a suit hanger, preferably cedar wood, and never wear it two days running.
+We provide a cotton suit carrying bag along with hanger that is great for long-term suit storage in your wardrobe because the cotton allows airflow.
 Keep lavender leaves in pouches in the pockets to keep those moths at bay.

 We keep your unique blueprint in our pattern library for years.
 So reordering couldn’t be simpler.
 There’s no charge for alterations for up to three months after delivery.